-Most summer holidays are spent camping, hiking, canoeing, cycling, going to the beach, doing activities and visiting attractions at various places around the UK.
+Most summer holidays are spent camping, hiking, canoeing, cycling, going to the beach, doing activities and visiting attractions around the UK.

-We’re a family of 5 with kids getting older (airlines count kids as adults from the age of 12!) so all the regular ‘package’ type of holidays were rather pricey.
+We're a family of 5 with kids getting older (airlines count kids as adults from 12!), so all the regular 'package' types of holidays were rather pricey.

-What was a surprise, that by shopping around we could hire a villa – with a private pool – to accommodate us all at a better price than those ‘package’ holidays.
+What was a surprise was that by shopping around we could hire a villa - with a private pool - to accommodate us all at a better price than those 'package' holidays.

 Booking a Villa

 This was a DIY holiday.
-No travel agents involved.
+No travel agents were involved.

-Of course it means you have to do a little more work, but it really is a little.
+Of course, it means you have to do a little more work, but it is a little.
 And you save yourself money in the process.

 Villas in popular holiday locations and this right next to the beach are more expensive.
-Look a little further out and you can get a fantastic luxury villa at a better price.
-You’ll be hiring a car anyway, so being a little further out shouldn’t be an issue.
+Look further out, and you can get a fantastic luxury villa at a better price.
+You'll hire a car anyway, so being a little further out shouldn't be an issue.

-Sometimes villas may have a gap in their bookings, and the owner may be offering a reduce rate so that the villa isn’t unoccupied.
+Sometimes villas may have a gap in their bookings, and the owner may offer a reduced rate so the villa isn't unoccupied.
 Look out for these deals.
-You can grab yourself a bargain – as we did 😉
+You can grab yourself a bargain - as we did 😉

 - Search for villas that are 'Child Friendly'